-The Transit Oriented Development (TOD) Standard ("the Standard") is an initiative developed by the Institute for Transportation and Development Policy (ITDP) to draw on international expertise to come to a common understanding of what constitutes urban development best practice.
-This includes promoting sustainable urban transport while minimising the use of personal motor vehicles and reducing the Greenhouse Gas (GHG) emissions and other negative externalities associated with their use.
+The Transit-Oriented Development (TOD) Standard ("the Standard") is an initiative developed by the Institute for Transportation and Development Policy (ITDP) to draw on international expertise to come to a common understanding of what constitutes urban development best practice.
+This includes promoting sustainable urban transport while minimizing the use of personal motor vehicles and reducing the greenhouse gas (GHG) emissions and other negative externalities associated with their use.

-The Standard recognises urban development projects that are located within walking distance of a high-capacity transit stations and that present specific urban design and land use characteristics known to support, facilitate and prioritise the use of public transport, walking, cycling and other non-motorised modes.
-As such, the Standard recognises development that is pro-actively oriented toward, rather than simply adjacent to, public transport.
+The Standard recognises urban development projects that are located within walking distance of a high-capacity transit station and that present specific urban design and land use characteristics known to support, facilitate and prioritize the use of public transport, walking, cycling and other non-motorized modes.
+As such, the Standard recognizes development that is pro-actively oriented toward, rather than simply adjacent to, public transport.